xlladdins/xll/docs/Excel4MacrosE-G.md

 **GET.DOCUMENT**(**type\_num**, name\_text)

-Type\_num    is a number that specifies what type of information you want.
+Type\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number that specifies what type of information you want.
 The following lists show the possible values of type\_num and the corresponding results.

 <table>
 <tbody>